Setting-up an Enterprise Management Incentive (EMI) Share Option Scheme

 What is an EMI Share Option Scheme?

 The Enterprise Management Incentive, or EMI scheme, is a share option scheme backed by the UK Government.
-EMI schemes are designed to motivate, retain or compensate employees by giving them a sense of ownership in the business.
+EMI schemes are designed to motivate, retain, or compensate employees by giving them a sense of ownership in the business.
 They are primarily used by small to mid-sized businesses.
 EMI schemes allow employers and employees to utilise tax advantages.
-For employees, equity is taxed on the value of the shares at the time it is given instead of when they sell them.
-Also, when disposed of, the shares are subject to Capital Gains Tax of 10%.
+For employees, equity is taxed on the value of the shares at the time they are given instead of when they sell them.
+Also, when disposed of, the shares are subject to a Capital Gains Tax of 10% on the value of the growth of the shares.ย For a comprehensive guide on EMI and comparison options, you can view our in-depth EMI Guide.

 Setup EMI Scheme